pypa/packaging.python.org/source/distributing.rst

    The biggest reason to use twine is that ``python setup.py upload`` (option #2 below) uploads files over plaintext.
 This means anytime you use it you expose your username and password to a MITM attack.
-Twine uses only verified TLS to upload to PyPI in order protect your credentials from theft.
+Twine uses only verified TLS to upload to PyPI in order to protect your credentials from theft.

    Secondly it allows you to precreate your distribution files.  ``python setup.py upload`` only allows you to upload something that you've created in